antoniovazquezblanco/jekyll-theme-ascii/_posts/2023-01-14-Test-code-examples.md

 ---
 layout: post
-title: "Code examples"
+title: "Test: Code examples"
 ---

-This is a post with example code syntax highlight.
+This is a post with example code for syntax highlight testing.

 Python:
 ```python